-This is to stand behind a chair, place the hands on top of the chair back, with the palms down and the elbow straight, and to try to lift the chair.
+Stand behind a chair and place your hands on top of the chair back, with downward-facing palms and straight elbows.
+Try to lift the chair.

-If this causes pain on the outside of the elbow, it is probably tennis elbow.
+If this action causes pain on the outside of the elbow, it is a likely indicator of tennis elbow.

 Electromyography (EMG) may be used to find out if the nerves are compressed.